arackaf/micro-graphql-svelte/docs/README.md

 export const subjectHardResetQuery = (...args) => hardResetQuery("Subject", ...args);
 ```

-which trims the code to just this
+which simplifies the code to just this

 ```svelte
 <script>